 - Clean off all the glue OR seal with an oil-based primer.

 - Repair drywall damage.

 - Prime new drywall with a drywall primer.

 - Top coat.

 Removing wallpaper can be a huge task.
 When we did it, we always gave an estimated range of the cost but never could give an exact number.
-The reason is, we never knew how easy it would be to remove.
+The reason is we never knew how easy it would be to remove.
 I have had wallpaper tear down in big sheets in minutes, and I have spent hours on just one wall.
 You can never know how it will go.
 Everyone always says: “I think they did a really good job during installation, so it should come down easy.”
 Well, we will see.
-And even if one wall comes down easy, it does not mean all the wallpaper removal will go easy.
+Even if one wall comes down easy, it does not mean all the walls will go easy.
 I once worked in a dining room that started great – sheets were coming down with ease.
 Then we hit the second wall, and they installed the wallpaper right over raw drywall and we spent 4 hours on a 6 ft. wall.
 So, you never know.